MSHSL State Debate Tournament

 I competed in Congress a few times in high school, and I've judged/coached it a little since then.
 I dislike judging it because no one is really using it for its fullest potential, and almost every Congress round I've ever seen is just a bunch of constructive speeches in a row.
 But here are a few things that will make me happy in a Congress round:

 - I care much more about the content and strategy of your speeches than I do about your delivery.
-I guess delivery matters more to me in Congress than it does in other events, but I still think it matters significantly less than the content and strategy of the speech.

 - If you don't have a way to advance the debate beyond a new constructive speech that doesn't synthesize anything, I'd rather just move on to a new bill.
 It is much less important to me that you speak on every bill than it is that when you do speak you alter the debate on that bill.